chriswein12/h-file/README.md

 <br/>

 ## Plans for Future Development
-* Functionality to add picutres of warranties, user manuals, before and after pictures of services done to the home etc.
+* Functionality to add pictures of warranties, user manuals, before and after pictures of services done to the home, etc.
-* Intergrate Companies
+* Integrate Companies
     * Request and purchase products and services from website directly for home on profile.
     * Advertisements and special deals for companies and local buisnesses near home on website for registered users.
     * Ability to scan QR codes or UPC's to automatically add products.